 Should I buy tickets to Las Vegas dayclubs/pool parties?

 We recommend buying tickets during holiday weekends and for big name DJs (Alesso, Kaskade, Chainsmokers, Tiesto, Calvin Harris etc).
-The ticket line is generally faster and shorter than the guestlist.
+The ticket line is usually faster and shorter than the guestlist line.

 Which Vegas pool parties play Hip Hop?